kunaljha5/password_encryption/keystores/README.md

         * *Java Keystore*:

-                A binary file format for use by Java applications (like the Code42 server).
+                A binary file format for use by Java applications.
 Typical file names are .keystore and *.jks

         * *PKCS*: